Licensed Practical Nursing

 LPNS 1120.
 Medical/Surgical I. 4-4-6 Units.

 The first of three courses.
-This course assists students in developing knowledge, skills and attitudes in the care of adults.
-Special emphasis is on utilizing the nursing process in meeting the individual patient's needs.
-Contents include: common illness/ disorders related to the respiratory, cardiovascular, hematological, immunological and musculoskeletal systems.
-Each unit of study includes: pharmacology, diet therapy, psychosocial, and cultural aspects.
+This course asists students in developing knowledge, skills and attitudes in the care of adults.
+Special emphasis is on utilizing the nursing proces in meeting the individual patient's needs.
+Contents include: common illness/ disorders related to the respiratory, cardiovascular, and urinary and sensory systems.
+Each unit of study includes: pharmacology, diet, therapy, psychosocial, cultural aspects, and support of the terminally ill and dying.
 All curriculum threads are continuous.
-Clinical experience is in the acute and outpatient care setting.
+Clinical experience is in the acute care setting.
 (Career Course)(S,M)

 LPNS 1121.
 Medical/Surgical II.
 4-4-6 Units.

-Emphasis on common illness/disorders of the renal/urinary, integumentary, endocrine, and gastrointestinal systems.
-Clinical experience is in the acute and outpatient care setting.
+Emphasis on common illness/disorders of the reproductive, endocrine, and gastrointestinal systems and oncology.
+Clinical experience is in the acute care setting.
 (Career Course)(F,S)

 LPNS 1130.
 Medical/Surgical III.
 4-4-6 Units.

-Emphasis is on common illness/disorders of the neurological and reproductive systems, and mental health.
-Clinical experience is in the acute and outpatient care setting.
+Emphasis is on common illness/disorders of the musculoskeletal, eye, nose, the neurological, integumentary systems, and mental health.
+Clinical experience is in the acute care setting.
 (Career Course)(F,M)

 LPNS 1140.
 Obstetrics.
 3-4-5 Units.